dnaeon/cl-migratum/README.md

 | `MIGRATUM:DRIVER-PROVIDER`    | Returns the `provider` used by the `driver`           |
 | `MIGRATUM:DRIVER-INITIALIZED` | Returns `T` if driver is initialized, `NIL` otherwise |

-You can check the `MIGRATUM:SQL-DRIVER` class for some example code.
+You can check the [sql driver](./src/driver/sql.lisp) implementation for some example code.

 ## Tests